Code-Institute-Submissions/Travel-with-Rajesh/README.md

 ## UX

+This website is for users that are intersted in traveling to Nepal.
+Whether it is for an adventures and active or a leisure holiday it is all possible in Nepal.

+Users how are interested in an adventures or active holiday, can find different treks to do in Nepal.
+With every trek there is listed if it is an easy, medium or hard trek.
+They can also read in the discription what they can expect on the trek and there is even a link that will take them to the gallery page.
+On this gallery page they can see pictures of how that region looks like to get an better idea of what kind of view they can expect.

+The users how are interested in an more leisure

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

 As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+### Design process

+I have tried to us the website Mockbird, https://gomockingbird.com/home.
+To help me make the different frameworks for this page.
+I have to be honest I did not know how to use it.
+I was able to work some aspect of the site but not all.
+I had just had a meeting with Rajesh Timalsina and it was still fresh in my mind so I draw it on paper.
+I have incerted them in the repository in the folder mockups.

-## Features
+### Features

-* Navbar, to help people navigate over the page better.
-* Dropdown in navbar, I made it to help people find the section of there interest faster.
-I have used jquery and popper for that.
+* Home page.
+On this home page users can find more information about the company and the people behind it.
+They can also find some reviews that people left after using the this company.
+* Trekking, here users can find all the different trekking that this company offers.
+* Tours, here users can find all the different tours that this campany offers.
-* Photo gallery, to show people the beautiful surrounding and give them an idea of what they can see on the way.
+* Photo gallery, to show users the beautiful surrounding and give them an idea of what they can see on the way.
-* Reviews, to show what people think about the company and tell there experiances with it.
-* Footer, as an extra uppertunity to get people to ask, look or give them more information.
 * Contact Form, help them get in contact with the owner for information or book a tour.
-* hr tag, to make it easier for users to see differance between differnt sections or areas.

 ### Existing Features

+Feature 1 - Allows useres to get an idea of what kind of campany it is and what oter people think of the company and there staff.
+Feature 2 and 3 - Will give users a better idea of the kind of possibilities there are for there holiday in Nepal.
+They can see if it suits there expectations on what they would want to do on there holiday, by reading the difficulty range.
+Feature 4 - Allows users to get a sneakpeak in to the beautiful country and give them an idea of how the different regions look like.
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+Feature 5 - Allows users to get more information or book a tour/ trekking for there holiday.
+By having them fill out the contact form,which allows the company to give feedback back to them.
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 * A place to send the contact form to.
+I don't know yet how to link an email address to the contact form.
+So that when users fill out the contact form, they will get an suitable anwers back on their question or booking.
+* Also an message that tells users they have filled in the contact form correctly and that is has been send.
 * A up button at the trekking page, to go to the top of the page again.
+A colleauge of mine suggested this to me because he found this as an user easier to go back to the top og the page, as to scroll all the way up again.
 * When you click on the pictures that a pop up of the picture will appear.
+Als the pictures in the gallery appear quite small it would be nice that when users click on it, they will get an pop up of the picture in a bigger size.
+So they can have a better look.
 * Put prices on the page.
+When users are looking for things to do on there holiday they would like to have an indication of what the cost would be, at least I would want to know.
+I have been told that because of the different factures during or preparing for the tour/trek can effect the price.
+So it makes it difficult to just pot down a price.

 ## Technologies Used
 (In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.)